 Though the freedom, justice and sacrifice they represent will live forever, all U.S. flags eventually reach the end of their useful lives.
-Advanced Disposal is proud to honor our American Flag with the Second Annual Flag Retirement Program – a free service to the communities we serve.
-From June 1 until September 11, all Advanced Disposal locations will collect old, worn, torn and faded American flags for retirement in the proper, dignified manner outlined by the United States Flag Code.
+Advanced Disposal is proud to honor our American Flag with the Annual Flag Retirement Program – a free service to the communities we serve.
+Each year, from June 1 until September 11, all Advanced Disposal locations collect old, worn, torn and faded American flags for retirement in the proper, dignified manner outlined by the United States Flag Code.

 If you are retiring more than one flag, we ask that you please separate nylon flags from cotton flags to ensure they are sent for proper disposal.
 We partner with American Flags Express Inc. for recycling of nylon flags and the American Legion for cotton.